Trusted WordPress tutorials, when you need them most.

 In this case, you need to press the SHIFT + ENTER key on Windows or the SHIFT + RETURN key on Mac.

-For a simple, no-code way to add extra space between any two blocks, the easiest method is to use the built-in Spacer block.
+For a simple, no-code way to add extra space between any two blocks, using the built-in Spacer block is a highly intuitive method.
+It offers precise visual control directly within the editor.

 Simply click the ‘Add Block’ button in the editor to add a new block and search for ‘Spacer’.
 Once you add it, a new empty space will appear on your page.